bplmaps/lmec-main-site/content/articles/beyond-the-map-engaging-audiences-with-gis-at-the-leventhal-map-education-center.md

 {{< alert-box type="info" >}}

-For additonal guides and resources on GIS, data, and mapmaking, you can visit the [LMEC Data Portal](https://data.leventhalmap.org/#/)  or our [Cartinal database](https://cartinal.leventhalmap.org/).
+For additonal guides and resources on GIS, data, and mapmaking, you can visit the [LMEC Data Portal](https://data.leventhalmap.org/#/)  or our [Cartinal documentation portal](https://cartinal.leventhalmap.org/).

 {{</ alert-box >}}